syncfusion-content/javascript-docs/js/api/ejAutocomplete.md

 The text to be displayed in the popup when there are no suggestions available for the entered text.

-N> This property applicable only when the [showEmptyResultText](http://help.syncfusion.com/js/api/ejautocomplete#members:showemptyresulttext) set as “true”
+N> This property is applicable only when the [showEmptyResultText](http://help.syncfusion.com/js/api/ejautocomplete#members:showemptyresulttext) property set as “true”

 Default Value:
 {:.param}